snektal/website-searcher/README.md

 # III.
 Building and running without pre-installed JDK
 Distribution of Java 8 must be located on PC

-I wad unable to add distribution to the project since github rejects any files > 100 mb
+Note: I was unable to add JDK distribution to the project since github rejects any files > 100 mb

 Execute batch scripts
 ### Command to build